 It is ingrained deep in our minds that some other persons’ child is the bully and not ours.
 This is true even when close friends warn us about the possibility.
 Sometimes it is the 6th sense in us sending the signals!

-Sadly, we turn a blind eye and feign ignorance most of the time.
+Sadly, we ignore the signs and feign ignorance most of the time.
 It is only after matters go terribly wrong that we begin to pay attention.
 Then follows the excuses, soul searching, and regrets.

 It shouldn’t happen that way though.
-We don’t have to wait until someone’s child is badly hurt or commits suicide.
+We don’t have to wait until someone’s child is badly hurt or takes their life.

 The time to act is now.